 According to a facility agreement entered into on 14 June 2016, China Aerospace Science & Technology Corporation, the controlling shareholder of the Company, is required to maintain control of or hold directly or indirectly not less than 30% shareholdings of the Company and remain as the single largest shareholder of the Company.
-As at 31 December 2020, the amount of the facility subject to such an obligation was HK\$Nil.
-The facility will expire on 28 June 2021.
+As at 31 December 2021, the amount of the facility subject to such an obligation was HK\$Nil.
+The facility has been expired on 28 June 2021.